alastairlundy/DotPrimitives/README.md

 ### Pre-requisites

 ### Installation
-* [Nuget](https://nuget.org/packages/AlastairLundy.DotPrimitives) or ``dotnet add package AlastairLundy.DotPrimitives``
+* [Nuget](https://nuget.org/packages/AlastairLundy.DotPrimitives) or ``dotnet add package DotPrimitives``

 ## Usage

 ## License
-DotPrimitives is licensed under the MIT license.
+DotPrimitives is licensed under the MIT licence.

 See ``LICENSE.txt`` for more information.